AstroJosePC/TESSDataExploration/README.md

 KEY FOLDERS
 ---------------------------
 DataInput: Folder dedicated to save initial tables (e.g. IC2391 targets), and other fixed data like the cluster quality flags.

+DataOutput/SampleTPFs: These TargetPixelFiles were handpicked to produce the handpicked apertures.
+The process is recorded in the usefulFuncs.getOrigAps function.
+There is 40 samples; 5 TPFs per G-magnitude group.

 TESSCuts: This folder contains the targets Target Pixel File cutouts; downloaded using `lightkurve`.